ti-uni-bielefeld/logisim-evolution-basys3/README.md

 ```
 For more information on how to synthesize and download circuits to the Basys3 FPGA board, see the [User Manual](USER_MANUAL.md), which also gets installed into the `logisim-evolution` directory.

-## Example
+## Example Circuit

 An example circuit that demonstrates the usage of the Basys3 board and the Keyboard and Video components can be found in the `example.circ` file in the installed `logisim-evolution` directory.

+The example circuit simply reads values from the Keyboard component and displays them bitwise on the Video component.

 Simply run Logisim Evolution as described above and open the `example.circ` file and follow the instructions in the [User Manual](USER_MANUAL.md) to synthesize and download the circuit to the Basys3 FPGA board.

 ## Keyboard and Video components